JuliaAI/MLJ.jl/docs/src/tuning_models.md

 fit!(mach, verbosity=0);
 ```

-In this two-parameter case, a plot of the grid search results is also
+We can plot the grid search results is also
 available:

 ```julia